adamrmoss/git-merge-test/README.md

 # git-merge-test

-This project illustrates git merging
+This project illustrates git merging, and it's pretty cool